It's International Pineapple Day

 Among other beliefs, Mormons (such as Mitt Romney) hold that the New Jerusalem will be built in America and that the dead can be baptised, although they do have an opt-out option in the afterlife.
 Some people posthumously baptised by Mormons?
 Steve Irwin, Adolf Hitler, Anne Frank, Elvis, Princess Diana and Pope John Paul II.

-We're toasting this anniversary with a Mormon-unfriendly Smokey Joe.
+We're toasting this anniversary with a Mormon-unfriendly (the religion forbids all alcoholic beverages including beer) Smokey Joe.
 One of our own creations, it's a moreish blend of sake, cognac, Sauternes and Islay single malt.